-This farm is located in the Acacia sub-biome of the Tree-and-Shrub Savanna Biome.
-This biome is dominated by Acacias that grow in its arid environment, along with short shrubs and grasses that grow in the shallow soils of the area's hills.
-The Karstveld vegetation type, comprising mixed woodland species with an average tree height of 3 to 4.5 m, is documented for this area.
+This region is located in the Acacia sub-biome of the Tree-and-Shrub Savanna Biome.
+This biome is dominated by Acacias that grow in its arid environment along with short shrubs and grasses that grow in the shallow soils of the area's hills.
+The Karstveld vegetation type, comprising mixed woodland species with an average tree height of 3 to 4.5 m is documented for this area.
 Typically, 30 to 35% of this vegetation type is covered by woody plants.
-Plant diversity in this area may range between 400 and 500 species, the second highest diversity category for Namibia.
-Trees such as Acacia erioloba, Acacia tortilis subsp spirocarpa, Combretum imberbe, and Elephantorrhiza schinziana and a variety of other trees are characteristic of this Karstveld vegetation type.
-According to Curtis & Mannheimer (2005), 107 different tree species may occur in the quarter degree square (QDS) 1917BC.
-A summary of the protected trees (17), as per legislation in Namibia, is presented in Table 7-5, while a complete list of trees, which may occur in the area, is attached in Appendix D. Hills and ridges within the project boundary have significantly denser tree concentrations than the lower lying and flatter topographical areas
+Plant diversity for this area may range between 400 to 500 species, the second highest diversity category for Namibia.
+Trees such as Acacia flecki, Acacia kirkii, Boscia albitrunca, Carissa edulis, Searsia lancea and a variety of other trees are characteristic of this Karstveld vegetation type.
+According to the Tree Atlas of Namibia (Curtis & Mannheimer, 2005), 111 different tree species occur in the quarter degree square 1917DB, in which the farming operations are located.
+A summary of the trees protected by legislation in Namibia, is presented in Table 7-5, while a complete list of trees, which may occur in the area, is attached in Appendix E. Rangeland management conducted on the farm has ensured the removal of some smaller trees while cultivation areas required the complete removal of all vegetation on such areas.